Holyoke, Massachusetts: Government and politics

 The city government comprises 33 offices, departments, and agencies, including utilities which are municipally owned and operated, Holyoke Gas and Electric and the Holyoke Water Works.

 In the Massachusetts House of Representatives, Holyoke is represented by Patricia Duffy of the 5th Hampden District, which is conterminous with the city's boundaries.
 The city's state senator is John Velis, of the 2nd Hampshire and Hampden District.
+It is part of the Eighth Massachusetts Governor's Council district, represented by Tara Jacobs.
 In the United States Congress the city is represented by Richard Neal of the state's 1st district, and senators Elizabeth Warren and Edward Markey.

-Politically, the city's largest block of voters are those belonging to no political party, however in recent years the city has largely supported candidates from the Democratic Party by a wide margin.
+Politically, the city's largest block of voters are those belonging to no political party, but in recent years the city has largely supported candidates from the Democratic Party by a wide margin.
 In the 2012 elections, voters supported President Barack Obama over Mitt Romney by a margin of 76–22%, and Elizabeth Warren over incumbent Senator Scott Brown 70–30%.
 Holyoke elected an openly gay mayor, Alex Morse, in the 2011 municipal election.

 Public safety

+Holyoke maintains a full-service law enforcement agency, the Holyoke Police Department, established in the 1850s.
+As of August 2024 the department employed 88 sworn employees.

-Following the collapse of its industrial base in the 1970s, the city began to see civil unrest which gained notoriety both in state and national coverage; a wave of crime set in and the population declined nearly 20% from 1970 through 1990.
+Following the collapse of Holyoke's industrial base in the 1970s, the city began to see civil unrest which gained notoriety both in state and national coverage; a wave of crime set in and the population declined nearly 20% from 1970 through 1990.
 Since that time, crime has gradually declined, with an increased state police presence, and greater state socio-economic support programs.
 Since 2011, state and federal authorities have worked with the Holyoke Police Department in a Safe Neighborhood Initiative, attempting to suppress gang violence and creating greater after-school programming and opportunities for at-risk youth.
 This demographic has been described by Massachusetts' Shannon Community Safety Initiative as those most affected by violent crime in the city.
 In 2016, the HPD estimated 3 out of 4 violent crimes were committed by an estimated 589 gang members between Holyoke and Chicopee, often with members being offenders and victims in turf battles over narcotics trafficking.

 Between 2010 and 2018, the violent crime rate for Holyoke decreased by approximately 14.6%, whereas the property crime rate declined by 26.5%; both rates remain more than twice their respective state averages, as of 2018.

+The Holyoke Fire Department responds to fires and other emergencies within the city.
+Emergency Medical Services are contracted to a private ambulance company.
+This contract is currently held by Cataldo Ambulance Service.